Former CNBC Asia Presenter Launches First-Of-Its-Kind Counselling Platform For Singapore Executives

-SINGAPORE - Media OutReach - 28 November 2023 - A former co-host of CNBC Asia's top-rated morning program 'Squawk Box,' has announced the launch of a new Singapore-based, online counselling platform that focuses exclusively on the needs of executives, entrepreneurs and other professionals.
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach - 28 November 2023 - A former co-host of CNBC Asia's top-rated morning program "Squawk Box," has announced the launch of a new Singapore-based, online counselling platform that focuses exclusively on the needs of executives, entrepreneurs and other professionals.

 Lisa Oake